firefly-iii/docs/new-docs/faq/self_hosted.md

 ## I have to access Firefly III through /public/ and it gives me a warning?

-This means that the Document Root of your webserver is configured wrong.
+This means that the Document Root of your webserver is badly configured.
 You should configure your webserver in such a way that `/` corresponds to `/public`.
 If you do not, you run the risk of exposing your database credentials, sessions and other sensitive financial data to the world.

 There are several [tutorials online](https://www.digitalocean.com/community/tutorials/how-to-move-an-apache-web-root-to-a-new-location-on-ubuntu-16-04) that explain how to change your document root.